 For policyholders whose intentions are to use their cash value life insurance as a LIRP in order to avoid paying taxes on withdrawals, the MEC should be avoided at all costs.
 This is when having an experienced and reputable insurance professional to set up your insurance policy is critical.

-For most owners of cash-value life insurance, they know in advance whether a MEC is a good thing.
+For most owners of cash-value life insurance, they know in advance whether a MEC insurance is a good thing.
 There are certain circumstances when a MEC provides an excellent solution for the defined needs of the policyholder.
 Here are four circumstances in no intentional order where a MEC would be a good solution.

 - Estate Planning Tool – If the life insurance applicant wants an estate planning tool that will protect the estate be passed on to their heirs and the policyholder will only be concerned about the non-taxable death benefit, then a MEC is a good solution since there are no concerns about withdrawals.